dangdd2003/Neovim-NvChad/README.md

 ```

 ## Plugins:
-- All plugins are installed by default config of NvChad excample
+- All plugins are installed by default config.
 - My plugins:
     - jdtls (custom config)
     - pyright